cheuktingli/psitip/README.rst

 - The approximate infinite divisibility of information [Li 2020] is given by :code:`ainfdiv(n)`.

+- The non-Shannon inequalities in four variables in [Dougherty-Freiling-Zeger 2011] are given by :code:`dfz_thm()`.

+  - This is a "for all" statement.
+To obtain the bound on all permutations of the random variables X, Y, Z, W, use :code:`dfz_thm().instantiated(X, Y, Z, W)`.

+- The family of non-Shannon inequalities in four variables in [Matus 2007] are given by :code:`matus_thm(min_s, max_s)`.

 - The non-Shannon inequality in [Makarychev-Makarychev-Romashchenko-Vereshchagin 2002] is given by :code:`mmrv_thm(n)`.

 - The non-Shannon inequalities in four variables in [Zhang-Yeung 1998] and [Dougherty-Freiling-Zeger 2006] are given by :code:`zydfz_thm()`.